 Shine brightly while working from home!

-Today’s featured Trail Blazer, Jamie Billotte Moses, totally inspired us with her can-do attitude about working from home (in her celebratory St. Patrick’s Day attire!).
-So, if you, too, Sunshine, are transitioning away from the office for the next few weeks, read on for a few tips to help you shine brightly in your new environment.
+A recent featured Trail Blazer, Jamie Billotte Moses, totally inspired us with her can-do attitude about working from home.
+So, if you, too, have traded days in the office for a remote work environment, read on for a few tips to help you shine brightly from your home office.

 1. Get Dressed Up: Change into "work clothes" for work hours.
 While yoga pants and your favorite tee work just great, putting on a new outfit for the work day will help you stay focused on the tasks at hand.
 Think about it, do you wear your pajamas to work?
 While some days you may wish that was an option, probably not, so tumbling out of bed and working in your pjs will be disorienting.
 Taking the time to change into work clothes will help you to differentiate between the different parts of your day.